Sewage Treatment Plants - Options - WTE

 Diagram of the septic tank process

-Reed Bed Wastewater treatment
+Reed Bed Wastewater Systems

 Vertical and Horizontal Flow Reed Beds

 In our experience, you should only consider the Vertical flow reed beds when following a septic tank.
 We have seen many cases where the effluent coming out of a horizontal flow reed bed, (designed by a firm of ‘expert reed bed designers’) following a septic tank was considerably WORSE than the effluent which went in!
 As our local Environment Agency officer told me that a reed bed was his first successful pollution prosecution!
-Click here for more information about reed bed wastewater treatment.

 We have stopped our reed bed design work due to the near death of a customer, due to bacteria infecting his hand, whilst doing maintenance to his reed bed.